exakat/php-dictionary/dictionary/userland.ini.rst

 Userland
 --------

-A `userland` feature, or definition, is a piece of code defined with PHP code, by one of the PHP developper. `userland` features are opposed to `native` features, which are available within PHP itself.
+A `userland` feature, or definition, is a piece of code defined with PHP code, by one of the PHP developer. `userland` features are opposed to `native` features, which are available within PHP itself.

 Functions, classes, enums, traits, constants, etc. may be userland.
 Loaded component with composer from packagist are also userland structures.